INGEOTEC/text_models/docs/source/text_representation.rst

 The second step is to use the labeled dataset and the BoW model with a classifier; it was decided to use a Linear Support Vector Machine (implemented in `sklearn.svm.LinearSVC`).
 The methodology used is one versus the rest.
-The positive class corresponds to 262,144 tweets containing only the label at hand, whereas the negative class corresponds to 262,144 randomly selected from the other labels.
+The positive class corresponds to a maximum of 262,144 tweets containing only the label at hand, whereas the negative class corresponds to 262,144 randomly selected from the other labels.
+If there are not enough tweets, then it is used as many tweets as possible as long as the set contains the same number of positive and negative examples.
 For the negative class, only tweets with unique labels are used; however, if there are not enough, it is allowed to use tweets with multiple labels as long as it does not contain the positive class.